Gentiva

 Hospice LPN

 Overview Compassionate Hospice Care.
 Supporting Patients.
 Comforting Families.
 We are looking for a compassionate Hospice Licensed Practical Nurse (LPN) to join our team.
 Reporting directly to the Administrator or Executive Director, you will play a vital role in delivering hands-on hospice care to patients and families in their homes, assisted living, or facility settings.
 Your dedication will help provide comfort and support during the most critical moments of life.
 As a Hospice LPN, You Will: Provide direct nursing care services to hospice patients, supporting both patients and their families.
 Assist the interdisciplinary team in assessing patient/family needs and contribute to the execution of individualized care plans.
 Report any changes in patient conditions promptly to the Registered Nurse and care team.
 Deliver empathetic care aligned with each patient’s unique plan of care.
 Serve as a trusted resource to families, offering support during difficult times.
 Responsibilities: Provide skilled bedside nursing care under the supervision of a Registered Nurse, following established nursing protocols and the Nurse Practice Act.
 Monitor patients actively and document any changes in condition, reporting as necessary.
 Administer medications and treatments according to the plan of care.
 Participate in infection control practices and standard precautions.
 Support bereavement activities and closure contacts with families as assigned.
 Participate in on-call duties and respond to patient needs during scheduled visits or emergencies.
 May assist with death pronouncements per state law and under RN supervision.
 Collaborate closely with hospice aides and other team members to ensure comprehensive care delivery.
 About You Qualifications: Graduate of an accredited Practical Nursing program.
 Current LPN/LVN license in the state of employment.
 Minimum 2 years of LPN experience in hospice, oncology, long-term care, or home health; 3-5 years preferred.
 CPR certification required.
 Valid driver’s license and current automobile insurance.
 Skills and Knowledge: Understanding of hospice care principles and the unique needs of terminally ill patients and their families.
 Excellent patient assessment and clinical skills.
 Strong communication and documentation abilities.
 Familiarity with regulatory guidelines including Medicare, Medicaid, CMS, and JCAHO standards.
 Ability to work independently and as part of an interdisciplinary team.
 We Offer Benefits for All Associates (Full-Time, Part-Time & Per Diem): Competitive Pay 401(k) with Company Match Career Advancement Opportunities National & Local Recognition Programs Teammate Assistance Fund Additional Full-Time Benefits: Medical, Dental, Vision Insurance Mileage Reimbursement or Fleet Vehicle Program Generous Paid Time Off + 7 Paid Holidays Wellness Programs (Telemedicine, Diabetes Management, Joint & Spine Concierge Care) Education Support & Tuition Assistance Free Continuing Education Units (CEUs) Company-paid Life & Long-Term Disability Insurance Voluntary Benefits (Pet, Critical Illness, Accident, LTC) Apply today to be part of a team dedicated to expanding access, building partnerships, and transforming hospice care.
 Help us provide compassionate care when it matters most.
-Legalese This is a safety-sensitive position Employee must meet minimum requirements to be eligible for benefits Where applicable, employee must meet state specific requirements We are proud to be an EEO employer We maintain a drug-free workplace ReqID: 2026-135706 Category: LPNs/LVNs Position Type: Flex/Per Diem Company: Gentiva Hospice
+Legalese This is a safety-sensitive position Employee must meet minimum requirements to be eligible for benefits Where applicable, employee must meet state specific requirements We are proud to be an EEO employer We maintain a drug-free workplace ReqID: 2026-141337 Category: LPNs/LVNs Position Type: Full-Time Company: Gentiva Hospice

 Gentiva

 Overview Expand Access.
 Support Families.
 Elevate After-Hours Care.
-We are seeking a dedicated Afterhours RN Care Manager to provide high-quality, compassionate hospice care outside standard business hours.
+Position will be 7 days on 7 days off We are seeking a dedicated Afterhours RN Care Manager to provide high-quality, compassionate hospice care outside standard business hours.
 This role ensures seamless coverage, continuity of care, and strong clinical management for patients and families during nights, weekends, and on-call hours.
 About the Role The Afterhours Care Manager RN is responsible for assessing and coordinating patient and family needs during after-hours shifts and maintaining primary clinical oversight for assigned patients.
 This includes routine visits, admissions, death visits, urgent after-hours calls, and any visit assigned per the patient’s plan of care.
 This role serves as an active member of the Interdisciplinary Group (IDG) to ensure coordination between physicians, families, and the hospice team.
 Clinical administrative responsibilities, workflow auditing, and survey readiness support are also part of this role.
 Essential Functions Ensure appropriate delivery of hospice services to eligible patients and families.
 Provide direct in-person patient care during on-call, weekend, and after-hours shifts, including assessments, admissions, routine visits, death visits, and live discharges.
 Conduct initial and ongoing assessments of physical, emotional, psychosocial, and spiritual needs.
 Support the IDG process through chart reviews, plan of care updates, and interdisciplinary communication.
 Develop and revise the Hospice Plan of Care in collaboration with physicians and IDG members.
 Educate patients and families on disease progression, symptom management, medications, and hospice philosophy.
 Communicate significant changes in patient condition promptly to hospice and attending physicians.
 Maintain accurate, timely clinical documentation including assessments, care plans, and notes.
 Assist with rescheduled, missed, or reassigned visit requests based on triage direction.
 Participate in calendar and scheduling modifications, including service codes and clinician assignments.
 Support administrative and compliance activities including workflow audits, survey readiness tasks, and documentation collection.
 Assist with TPE reviews, QAPI efforts, and regulatory compliance.
 Ensure infection control standards and universal precautions are consistently followed.
 Provide leadership and guidance to field staff; conduct supervisory visits when appropriate.
 Participate in required meetings, after-hours updates, and trainings.
 Maintain proficiency in pain and symptom management for hospice and end-of-life care.
 Promote the organization’s core values and maintain a culture of compassion, professionalism, and teamwork.
 Perform other duties as assigned.
-About You Education and Experience Current RN license in the state of employment Graduate of an accredited nursing program Minimum one year of RN experience in acute care, oncology, long-term care, hospice, or home health Must meet any state-specific requirements Licenses and Certifications Active RN license CPR certification (in-person) Valid driver’s license, reliable transportation, and current auto insurance Skills and Competencies Strong knowledge of hospice principles, Medicare/Medicaid regulations, and best practices Ability to conduct thorough patient assessments and develop individualized care plans Effective communication with patients, families, physicians, and interdisciplinary team members Strong time-management and prioritization skills in a fast-changing environment Proficiency with EMR systems (HomeCare HomeBase preferred), Microsoft Office, and mobile technologies Ability to maintain confidentiality, demonstrate integrity, and support quality outcomes Leadership skills to support and guide field staff Ability to manage administrative, documentation, and compliance responsibilities accurately Personal Traits Sensitivity to end-of-life needs and the emotional realities families face Flexibility to shift tasks and respond to urgent needs Professionalism, maturity, teamwork, and resilience under pressure Ability to communicate effectively with individuals from diverse background We Offer Benefits for All Associates (Full-Time, Part-Time & Per Diem): Competitive Pay 401(k) with Company Match Career Advancement Opportunities National & Local Recognition Programs Teammate Assistance Fund Additional Full-Time Benefits: Medical, Dental, Vision Insurance Mileage Reimbursement or Fleet Vehicle Program Generous Paid Time Off + 7 Paid Holidays Wellness Programs (Telemedicine, Diabetes Management, Joint & Spine Concierge Care) Education Support & Tuition Assistance (ASN to BSN, BSN to MSN) Free Continuing Education Units (CEUs) Company-paid Life & Long-Term Disability Insurance Voluntary Benefits (Pet, Critical Illness, Accident, LTC) Legalese This is a safety-sensitive position Employee must meet minimum requirements to be eligible for benefits Where applicable, employee must meet stage specific requirements We are proud to be an EEO employer We maintain a drug-free workplace ReqID: 2026-135359 Category: Registered Nurse Position Type: Full-Time Company: Gentiva Hospice
+About You Education and Experience Current RN license in the state of employment Graduate of an accredited nursing program Minimum one year of RN experience in acute care, oncology, long-term care, hospice, or home health Must meet any state-specific requirements Licenses and Certifications Active RN license CPR certification (in-person) Valid driver’s license, reliable transportation, and current auto insurance Skills and Competencies Strong knowledge of hospice principles, Medicare/Medicaid regulations, and best practices Ability to conduct thorough patient assessments and develop individualized care plans Effective communication with patients, families, physicians, and interdisciplinary team members Strong time-management and prioritization skills in a fast-changing environment Proficiency with EMR systems (HomeCare HomeBase preferred), Microsoft Office, and mobile technologies Ability to maintain confidentiality, demonstrate integrity, and support quality outcomes Leadership skills to support and guide field staff Ability to manage administrative, documentation, and compliance responsibilities accurately Personal Traits Sensitivity to end-of-life needs and the emotional realities families face Flexibility to shift tasks and respond to urgent needs Professionalism, maturity, teamwork, and resilience under pressure Ability to communicate effectively with individuals from diverse background We Offer Benefits for All Associates (Full-Time, Part-Time & Per Diem): Competitive Pay 401(k) with Company Match Career Advancement Opportunities National & Local Recognition Programs Teammate Assistance Fund Additional Full-Time Benefits: Medical, Dental, Vision Insurance Mileage Reimbursement or Fleet Vehicle Program Generous Paid Time Off + 7 Paid Holidays Wellness Programs (Telemedicine, Diabetes Management, Joint & Spine Concierge Care) Education Support & Tuition Assistance (ASN to BSN, BSN to MSN) Free Continuing Education Units (CEUs) Company-paid Life & Long-Term Disability Insurance Voluntary Benefits (Pet, Critical Illness, Accident, LTC) Legalese This is a safety-sensitive position Employee must meet minimum requirements to be eligible for benefits Where applicable, employee must meet stage specific requirements We are proud to be an EEO employer We maintain a drug-free workplace ReqID: 2026-141398 Category: Registered Nurses Position Type: Full-Time Company: Gentiva Hospice